Goetsit/loetzseeyourgames/README.md

+## Please be aware, that the app in it's current state requires a CORS toggle extnesion in your bowser to be enabled'

 # Loetz See Your Games

 Relatively small and straight forward application.
 Makes use of the STEAM open user API for a quick comparison of the games you have and the games another user has.